UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There is another natural construction of an Eckmann-Hilton term along these lines.
 If we think of the first construction as "rotating clockwise", this alternate version "rotates counter-clockwise".
-In terms of braids, previous construction of Eckmann-Hilton braids `α` over `β`, while this new construction braids `α` under `β`.
+In terms of braids, the previous construction of Eckmann-Hilton braids `α` over `β`, while this new construction braids `α` under `β`.
 This difference shows up nicely in the type theory.
 The first version uses the naturality of the operation of whiskering on the left,